TEXT-S&P rates Credit Agricole Public Sector SCF's covered bonds

 -- These ratings are based on our criteria for rating covered bonds.
 However, the methodologies and assumptions underlying these criteria are under review.
 The ratings on all outstanding covered bonds in this program may be affected as a result of this review.

-Standard & Poor’s Ratings Services today assigned its ‘AAA’ credit ratings to the covered bond program and inaugural issuance of “Obligations Foncieres” (OFs; French legislation-enabled covered bonds) issued by Credit Agricole Public Sector SCF (CA PS SCF).
-The outlook is stable (see list below).
+Standard & Poor’s Ratings Services today assigned its preliminary ‘AAA’ credit ratings to the covered bond program and inaugural issuance of “Obligations Foncieres” (OFs; French legislation-enabled covered bonds) issued by Credit Agricole Public Sector SCF (CA PS SCF).
+The outlook is stable.

 The issuer is a “societe de credit foncier” (SCF; a special-purpose financial institution) owned by Credit Agricole S.A.
 (CASA; A/Stable/A-1).
 The issuance is the first under CASA’s EUR10 billion medium-term note program.
 The SCF’s set-up and the cover pool’s asset composition are similar to other French public-sector covered bonds.
 Under our criteria for rating covered bonds, we therefore categorize the program in category 1.